Yours To Experience (c) 2016 Foundation - circular

 Requested work experience with horses and I ended up in the hairdressers at Addenbrookes hospital for two weeks.
 Year 10 at secondary school!

 Netherhall School had a real mixture of students.
-Some awful bullies, a spiteful girl called Jxxxx xxxxx and a little gang that formed that used to do drugs over Cherry Hinton Hall.
+Some awful bullies, a spiteful girl called Jxxxx xxxxx and a little gang that formed, jealous and lacked father figures.
 Thank goodness I threw myself into sport but yes it cost me a few weeks of bullying, they called me a user BUT I was doing my sport and drugs scared me.
 Exxxxx Cxxxxxxx was a mean boy.

 Apparently a boy in the year below me murdered somebody, I did not know this was after I had left Cambridge for my airline career.